Herman Rubin: Contributions to statistics

 He was an inaugural Fellow of the American Mathematical Society and a Fellow of the Institute of Mathematical Statistics.

 Family

 He was married to Jean E. Rubin (1926–2002), a professor of mathematics at Purdue University whose primary research focus was on the axiom of choice.
 His son Arthur Rubin (born 1956) is a mathematician and aerospace engineer.

 Legacy

-Over his career, Herman Rubin supervised at least eleven doctoral students, was highly respected by his colleagues and was known for his generosity in helping others with their research problems without seeking credit.
 A memorial lecture series, the Herman Rubin Memorial Lecture, was established at Purdue University in his honor.